Football Manager (1982 series): Development and release

-Football Manager 3, while already planned when Kevin Toms was still working with Prism Leisure on the World Cup Edition, was created without any involvement from the series' creator.
-Toms cited 'artistic differences' for the breakdown in the relationship between himself and Prism.
-The game was instead developed by Brian Rogers of Bedrock Software, who had actually been involved in programming the series since Football Manager 2.
+Football Manager 3, while already planned when Toms was still working with Prism Leisure on the World Cup Edition, was created without any involvement from the series' creator.
+Toms cited "artistic differences" for the breakdown in the relationship between himself and Prism.
+The game was instead developed by Brian Rogers of Bedrock Software who had actually been involved in programming the series since Football Manager 2.
 Release of the game was delayed.
-While a playable demo of the ZX Spectrum version was included on the cover tape of the September 1991 issue of Your Sinclair, with an expected release date 'a couple of months' later, the game was finally released at the end of 1992.
-Also, though versions were planned and advertised for all of the platforms Football Manager 2 had been released on, the ST and Amiga versions were never released.
+While a playable demo of the ZX Spectrum version was included on the cover tape of the September 1991 issue of Your Sinclair, with an expected release date "a couple of months" later, the game was finally released at the end of 1992.
+Although versions were planned and advertised for all platforms Football Manager 2 had been released on, the ST and Amiga versions were never released.

 Gameplay

-The game is completely redesigned and bears little resemblance to the previous installments.
-The game centres around a graphical screen of the manager's office with different parts of the game accessed by clicking on various items (e.g. the computer screen for results and fixtures, the picture of the team for training etc.).
-The game features a full 92 team league system (including the Charity Shield for the first time) and the teams begin the first season in the correct divisions (the 91/92 season for most versions, the 92/93 season including the newly formed Premier League in the C64 version) but the player's team, as in previous games, will always begin in the bottom division.
-The players, however, do not resemble real footballers and have random names (always shown with middle initials).
+The game is completely redesigned and bears little resemblance to the previous instalments.
+The game centres around a graphical screen of the manager's office with different parts of the game accessed by clicking on various items (e.g. the computer screen for results and fixtures, the picture of the team for training, and the like).
+The game features a full 92 team league system (including the Charity Shield for the first time) and the teams begin the first season in the correct divisions (the 1991–1992 season for most versions, the 1992–1993 season including the newly formed Premier League in the C64 version).
+As in previous game, the player's team will always begin in the bottom division; however, the players do not resemble real footballers and have random names (always shown with middle initials).
 The game always begins with a team of aging players with low skill ratings.

 There is much more detail for individual player attributes with three endurance and five skill values that can be altered through training.
 Each player also has a face which is shown when picking the team.
 Player contracts have to be negotiated and out of contract players will leave the club.
 The transfer market is much improved with each team in the league having named players for the first time with histories that can be studied when deciding to buy a new player.
 The matches are shown side-on with the whole pitch on screen.
 They are also meant to represent the whole game rather than edited highlights.
 Text commentary is shown at the bottom of the screen as the match is played.
 Unlike the previous two games, there is no chance to change tactics or substitute at half time.
 The team talk and reporter elements are also removed in this version.